 -

-Maintain Screens: Ensure that windows and doors have screens that are in good repair.
+Maintain Screens: check that windows and doors have screens that are in good repair.
 Repair or replace any damaged screens to prevent mosquitoes from entering your home.
 Keep doors and windows closed as much as possible, especially during peak mosquito activity times.

 -